epaunova/DataLedger/README.md

 - `test-vectors/` — conformance test vectors
 - `docs/` — developer documentation

+## Status

+This project is under active development as part of an NGI Zero Commons Fund application (April 2026).
+The specification is at draft stage.
+No stable release exists yet.

 ## Design Goals

 DataLedger is designed to be minimal and composable.
 It defines two JSON formats and one verification algorithm.
 It does not require a centralised registry, a network service, or a blockchain.
 Any tool can implement the standard using only the specification and the test vectors.